tomfa/git-csv-timesheet/README.md

 <br>

-The algorithm comes from [@kimmobrunfeldt/git-hours](https://github.com/kimmobrunfeldt/git-hours) and is about [30 lines of code](https://github.com/kimmobrunfeldt/git-hours/blob/8aaeee237cb9d9028e7a2592a25ad8468b1f45e4/index.js#L114-L143).
+_The algorithm comes from [@kimmobrunfeldt/git-hours](https://github.com/kimmobrunfeldt/git-hours) and is about [30 lines of code](https://github.com/kimmobrunfeldt/git-hours/blob/8aaeee237cb9d9028e7a2592a25ad8468b1f45e4/index.js#L114-L143)_.

 ## Options